How to love Church

 - On the other hand, there are some who out of an intense desire to hold fast to the old ways, again, lacking in ability to drink deeply of the word of God, refuse to countenance any change for fear of letting go of the traditions of their parents.

 - There are also those who appear to hold fast to power structures and their associated traditions because they have made a “name” for themselves.
-They lead many to hold fast to these traditions because they feel safe being attached to these great “names”.
+Many hold fast to these traditions to feel safe attached to these great “names”.

 Human behaviour in this regard is endlessly variable, nevertheless, these are the fundamental differentiators for many.